ianvanharten/all-time-reading-list/README.md

 - Descender: Book 3 -- Jeff Lemire and Dustin Nguyen
 - Ada's Algorithm -- James Essinger
 - Essex County -- Jeff Lemire
+- The Underwater Welder -- Jeff Lemire
+- Drawing on the Right Side of the Brain -- Betty Edwards